Turn Your Well Water Into Swell Water with Culligan Water

 Like any home appliance, water treatment systems require some regular maintenance.
 Filtration systems need filters to be changed, for example, and softeners require salt.
 A local service provider often will sell – and even set up regular delivery for – supplies necessary to keep your system working at its best, without requiring much effort on your part.

 You should also consider the support aspect.
 Local experts typically offer service programs for regular maintenance and repairs.
-In fact, with customer permission, dealers can sometimes even remotely monitor the status of smart water softeners and filtration systems.
+In fact, with customer permission, dealers can sometimes even remotely monitor the status of smart water softeners (Culligan Smart RO App) and smart filtration systems (Culligan Smart Filter App).

 Without a service partner, it may be hard to know when a unit stops functioning properly.
 When you do know something’s not right, it could be time consuming and expensive to find someone to diagnose and repair the problem.